 Go to next tab: A way back

-When Jesus died on the cross, somehow the death that you and I deserve as the result of our sin was taken by Jesus, God’s own Son, and you and I were acquitted.
-Peter, a friend and follower of Jesus, puts it this way: ‘For Christ died for sins once for all, the righteous for the unrighteous, to bring you to God.’
+Peter, a friend and follower of Jesus, wrote this: ‘For Christ died for sins once for all, the righteous for the unrighteous, to bring you to God.’
 (Peter’s First Letter, Ch 3, v 18).

-The life and death of Jesus shows God’s extreme love for us.
+The life and death of Jesus demonstrates God’s amazing love for us.
 His rising from the dead shows that he was successful – sin and death were defeated!

 Go to next tab: The decision

-Our problem with God started by running away from him, the solution must involve stopping running, turning around, and starting to follow instead.
-Receiving Jesus involves 3 steps:
+As our broken relationship with God was caused by us turning our backs on him, the solution involves turning around, and starting to follow him instead.
+Becoming a Christian involves 3 steps:

 - Saying sorry for going our own way

-- Promising to go God’s way from now on
+- Deciding that we will follow God’s way from now on

-- Believing that Jesus has made this possible and will give us the power to see it through.
+- Believing that Jesus’ death has made this possible and he will give us the power to see it through.

 I have been going my own way.
 I have not honoured you as I should nor lived as I should.
 I am truly sorry.
 Please forgive all my sin [if there are specific sins in your life it helps to name them before God].